Become a Member

 How many jobs would the Keystone XL Pipeline potentially create?
 It depends on whom you talk to.

-The U.S. State Department's estimates as of January 19, 2012 were much more modest - up to approximately 6,000 jobs - and one independent review was even less optimistic, estimating that the pipeline would create fewer than 2,000 short-term construction positions in the U.S.
+The U.S. State Department's estimates were much more modest - up to approximately 6,000 jobs - and one independent review was even less optimistic, estimating that the pipeline would create fewer than 2,000 short-term construction positions in the U.S.

 Stay Tuned!
 Check OilJobFinder for updates on the Keystone XL Pipeline and the jobs its construction may create in the future.